TheFunkyMonk/brimbot/README.md

 # Brimbot

 Brimbot is a Discord bot designed to add fun and utility to your Discord server.
 It's based on my cat, but you could use it as a base for any kind of bot that responds to messages.
-It responds to various commands using different prefixes, such as `!`, `brim`, and `brimley`.
+It responds to various commands using either the `!` or `brim` prefix.
 Brimbot is built using Node.js and the Discord.js library.

 ## Features

-- Supports multiple command prefixes (`!`, `brim`, `brimley`)
+- Supports multiple command prefixes (`!`, `brim`)
 - Automatically loads commands from the `commands` directory
 - Easily extendable with new commands
 - Modular architecture with separate command files